creativenull/vim-lspclient/README.md

 ## Installation
 ### Requirements

-These can also be checked with `:LSPClientHealthCheck`
+These can also be checked with `:LSPClientCheckHealth`

 + Vim [v8.2.4758](https://github.com/vim/vim/tree/v8.2.4758) and up is required.
 + `+channel`